microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-1.0.0-rc1.md

 - References to CustomDataSource, previously renamed to ProcessingSource
 - A constructor for `DataSourceInfo` that does not supply a wall clock value.

+## CustomDataProcessorBase

+This class has been renamed to `CustomDataProcessor`.

+Obsolete virtual method `ProcessAsync` has been removed and method `ProcessAsyncCore` has been made abstract.
+Please move any code from`ProcessAsync` to `ProcessAsyncCore`.

 # Suggested Changes

 None at this time.